limcaroline/travel-world/README.md

 5. In VS Code, use "Open folder" from the file menu to open your vscode-projects folder and create a new project directory.
 6. Open a new terminal, and paste in the commands copied from GitHub.
 7. You should now see the README.md file appear in the Explorer.

+#### How to Deploy
+These are the steps to deploy in github that I followed, also referenced from Code Institute's module:

+From VSCode, commit and push all your changes to Github.
+Go to GitHub repo https://github.com/limcaroline/travel-world, select Settings, then Pages.
+Select the main branch and then Save.
+In the Code tab, select Deployments.
+On the Deployments page, refresh until the link is provided.
+Click the link to check that it is working

+#### How to Fork
+In Github, go to this Repository: https://github.com/limcaroline/travel-world Click the Fork button at the top right of this page to create your own copy of the repo.

+#### How to Clone
+In Github, go to this Repository: https://github.com/limcaroline/travel-world Click the green Code button.
+Copy the URL under "HTTPS".
+Open your terminal.
+Run this command: git clone https://github.com/limcaroline/travel-world

 ### Testing